 Master The Art of Asking Effective Questions

-My last 2 posts discussed the importance of paying attention to someone’s tension (their level of urgency) in order to influence them, and that for someone to act on your idea (or “buy” from you) their tension needs to reach the Threshold of Activation.
+My last two posts discussed the importance of paying attention to someone’s tension (their level of urgency) in order to influence them, and that for someone to act on your idea (or “buy” from you) their tension needs to reach the Threshold of Activation.
 If they are not taking action, their tension is too low.

 If you want to be able to raise someone’s tension so that they take action, ask effective questions.